apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**North Korea boasts of ‘the world’s strongest’ missile, but experts say it’s too big to use in war**
+**How to build a company that can save the world and generate a profit**

-You can read more about it [here](https://nypost.com/2024/11/01/world-news/north-korea-boasts-of-the-worlds-strongest-missile-but-experts-say-its-too-big-to-use-in-war/).
+You can read more about it [here](https://techcrunch.com/2024/11/01/how-to-build-a-company-that-can-save-the-world-and-generate-a-profit/).

 ## Requirements
 - Python 3.8